hmmdeif/thoughtpad-plugin-compiler-coffeescript/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-A thoughtpad plugin that response to Javascript compile events.
+A thoughtpad plugin that responds to Javascript compile events.
 Coffeescript will be compiled to Javascript for use in the browser.

 ## Usage